hphelion/documentation/commercial/commercial.install-beta-before.md

 During the installation process after the seed VM is installed, the installer script looks for information about the baremetal systems.
 Specifically, it looks for this information in a file called `baremetal.csv`.
 You must create this file before you begin the installation process, and then upload to the seed VM at the appropriate installation step.

-The `baremetal.csv` file must contain one entry for each of the seven baremetal systems; thus, the file must contain a minimum of six lines and maximum of 15 lines, and each line must contain the following information:
+The `baremetal.csv` file must contain one entry for each of the seven baremetal systems; thus, the file must contain a minimum of 7 lines and maximum of 15 lines, and each line must contain the following information:

     `<mac_address>,<ilouser>,<ilopassword>,<iloipaddress>,<#cpus>,<memory_MB>,<diskspace_GB>`